- CrashPlan PRO

 There are several different ways to get more information about CrashPlan PRO:

-- In the administration console, hover over a part of the screen to see a brief description of the item.
+- In PRO Online, hover over a part of the screen to see a brief description of the item.

-- In the administration console, click the Help menu and choose the help option you want.
+- In PRO Online, click the Help menu and choose the help option you want.
 The Documentation option displays a reference article about that page.
-All Documentation displays the CrashPlan PRO administration console reference guide.
+All Documentation displays the CrashPlan PRO Online reference guide.

 - Search our support site for all our documentation about CrashPlan PRO.